azharhsain/BEP_Tracking/README.md

 # BEP_Tracking

-Digital survey data tracking codes
+I wrote these codes for tracking the midline survey data while working for J-PAL.
+These codes can be helpful for anyone looking to setup tracking of primary survey data collected using digital surveys.